FuncPoison: Poisoning Function Library to Hijack Multi-agent Autonomous Driving Systems: FuncPoison

-The first stage of our attack targets the function selection mechanism within the agent system.
+{\bf Stage 1: Poisoning and Hijacking.} The first stage of our attack targets the function selection mechanism within the agent system.
 Existing multi-agent autonomous driving systems often assume that function selection is based on the semantic relevance of function descriptions and the agent's reasoning capabilities.
 This process implicitly trusts the integrity of the function library.

 \textit{FuncPoison} breaks this assumption by injecting malicious function definitions into the centralized \textbf{Function Library}.
 These poisoned functions are carefully crafted such that their \texttt{description} fields not only explain their utility, but also \textbf{embed templated function call prompts} that mimic the system’s own invocation format.